markchen555/Github-Battle/README.md

 Then open `http://localhost:3000` to see your app.
 When you're ready to delploy to production, create a minifield bundle with `npm run build`.

 ---

+### Hosting

+- Enter `npm run create` to create current version of code.
+- Enter `npm run start` to watch and run current version of code.
+- Enter `npm run build` to set NODE_ENV to production and uflify index_bundle into dist folder.
+- Enter `npm run firebase-init` to initialize firebase with account and project.
+- Enter `npm run deploy` to deploy the project and hosting.

+---